 If Web1 was “read only,” and Web2 is “read-write,” and then Generative Tech is “read-write-generate” then that makes Web 3 “read-write-generate-own.”
 Generative Tech is now happening in parallel to Web3 and moving faster.
 If crypto hadn’t happened, we’d probably be calling THIS Web3.
 But we do have crypto, so we call this Generative Tech, but other names could be Web3A, Generative Web or even Generative Internet.

-2. Human activities will now change quickly.
 1-2 billion knowledge workers will become faster and better at their jobs.
 Some will be able to do jobs they couldn’t do before.
 New TYPES of jobs will be created.
 And while some jobs will be downgraded, threatened, eliminated – and that will cause fear and self doubt in 10s of millions of workers in the next 36 months – the expansion of people’s abilities, productivity, and efficiency will vastly outstrip the losses over all, generating trillions of dollars of value.

 For knowledge workers and creatives, going from zero to one in their minds will never be the same.
-For instance, writers, students, marketers, coders, architects, graphic designers, musicians, videographers, sales development reps, customer service reps, screenplay writers, and who are paid go from zero to something useful will now be using these tools to generate their first ideas.
+For instance, writers, students, marketers, coders, architects, graphic designers, musicians, videographers, sales development reps, customer service reps, and screenplay writers, who are paid go from zero to something useful will now be using these tools to generate their first ideas.

 Until now, software has been used to refine our initial ideas into something useful; it was responsible for the second half of the process, if you will, of going from zero to something useful.
 But these new generative tools help you with the first half of the process, taking you from nearly zero to a lot of initial ideas.
 And then the old software tools pick up from there and take you the rest of the way.